-- If the user ID is in REVOKE status, RACF prevents user from entering the system at all or entering the system with certain groups (IA.1.7) - For a user defined as a system administrator (that is, one who has the system SPECIAL attribute) a message is displayed on the console asking the operator if the user shall be revoked if he exceeds the number of failed login attempts due to incorrect passwords (IA.1.7-R8-RACF-1) or if he exceeds the system inactivity interval (IA.1.7.R8-RACF-2).. - If the user in the TSO environment can use the system on this day and at this time of the day (an installation can impose restrictions).
+- If the user ID is in REVOKE status, RACF prevents user from entering the system at all or entering the system with certain groups {IA.1::IA.1.7}. - For a user defined as a system administrator (that is, one who has the system SPECIAL attribute) a message is displayed on the console asking the operator if the user shall be revoked if he exceeds the number of failed login attempts due to incorrect passwords {IA.1::IA.1.7-R8-RACF-1} or if he exceeds the system inactivity interval {IA.1::IA.1.7.R8-RACF-

+- For users in the TSO environment the administrator can impose restrictions on whether the user can use the system on this day and at this time of the day.
 This is checked only when using a terminal from a defined set.
-This does not apply to operator console login, telnet, rlogin, rsh, rexec, ssh, scp, sftp, ldap, z/OS Network Authentication Service, HTTP, ftp, or to batch jobs (IA.1.8) - RACF also checks if the user is authorized to access the terminal (which can also include day and time restrictions for accessing that terminal) or other port of entry (IA.1.9) - RACF also checks if the user is authorized to use the application (if specified) (IA.1.10)

-A user may have SURROGAT authority for another user.
-This allows him to submit a job under the user ID of this other user without specifying the password or to use the z/OS UNIX su command to switch to this user's ID without specifying the password (IA.1.11).
-It also allows appropriately-authorized servers (e.g, HTTP) to switch a session to run under a pre-specified ID (IA.1.11-R8-MULTI-1).
-In LSPP mode, the surrogate user who submits the job must have read access to the security label under which the job runs (IA.1.12).
-The job runs with the user ID that the job card specifies, not the surrogate user's user ID.
-The audit record for surrogate job submission identifies both the surrogate user and the jobcard user ID (IA.1.13).
+This does not apply to operator console login, telnet, rlogin, rsh, rexec, ssh, scp, sftp, LDAP, z/OS Network Authentication Service, HTTP, ftp, or to batch jobs {IA.1::IA.1.8}. - RACF also checks if the user is authorized to access the terminal (which can also include day and time restrictions for accessing that terminal) or other port of entry {IA.1::IA.1.9}. - RACF also checks if the user is authorized to use the application (if specified) {IA.1::IA.1.10}. - A user may have SURROGAT authority for another user.
+This allows him to submit a job under the user ID of this other user without specifying the password or to use the z/OS UNIX su command to switch to this user's ID without specifying the password {IA.1::IA.1.11}.
+It also allows appropriately-authorized servers (e.g, HTTP) to switch a session to run under a pre-specified ID {IA.1::IA.1.11-R8-MULTI-1}.
+In Labeled Security Mode, the surrogate user who submits the job must have read access to the security label under which the job runs {IA.1::IA.1.12}.
+The job runs with the user ID that the job card specifies, not the surrogate user 's user ID.
+The audit record for surrogate job submission identifies both the surrogate user and the jobcard user ID {IA.1::IA.1.13}.

-6.2.2 RACF Passwords
+6.2.2 RACF Passwords and Password Phrases

-In RACF, the user selects his own password and only the user knows his password.
-If the user has forgotten his password and it needs to be reset, the security administrator will reset the password (IA.2.1).
-When the system administrator follows the rules for the evaluated configuration, this new password should be in an expired state, thus forcing the user to enter a new password on the first logon (IA.2.2).
-When creating a new user ID for a pseudo-user that is not a protected user ID, the initial password may be marked as nonexpired, allowing it to be used without being changed first.
-(IA.2.3).
+In RACF, the user selects his own password/phraseand only the user knows the value chosen.
+If the user has forgotten his password/phrase and it needs to be reset, the security administrator will reset the password/phrase {IA.2::IA.2.1-R10}.
+When the system administrator follows the rules for the evaluated configuration, this new password/phrase should be in an expired state, thus forcing the user to enter a new password/phrase on the next logon {IA.2::IA.2.2-R10}.
+When creating a new user ID for a pseudo-user that is not a protected user ID, the initial password/phrase may be marked as nonexpired, allowing it to be used without being changed first. {IA.2::IA.2.3-R10}.